Dove Attia

-Jules Dove Attia (Arabic: جول دوف عطية) better known as Dove Attia (born in Tunisia on 8 June 1957) is a musical producer television personality.
+Jules Dove Attia (Arabic: جول دوف عطية) better known as Dove Attia (born in Tunisia on 8 June 1957), is a musical producer and television personality.

 Beginnings

 Dove Attia is a French citizen born to a Tunisian father who was an electrician and a French mother.
 At 15 he studied guitar and tried his hand at composition and singing, particularly rock music.
 Dreaming of a music career, he formed his own school band with some of his schoolmates.
 After getting his baccalaureate, he settled in Paris where he studied at Lycée Chaptal and he became an intern at Lycée Saint-Louis.
 He also continued his studies at l'École polytechnique and received a Master of Advanced Studies (DEA) at Université Paris-Dauphine.
 After graduation, he taught mathematics, physics and chemistry at Lycée Chaptal where he had studied.
 And starting 1990, he prepared students at the lycée for placement in various higher education institutions.